Pat O'Keeffe: Retirement

 O'Keeffe carried on working.
 He was engaged in the licensing business, was a Publican and was involved in bookmaking.
 The French and British armies employed him as a boxing instructor in 1925.

 In March 1938, the N.S.C. moved into new premises in Piccadilly and held a banquet to honour the occasion.
 There were hosts of fighters presented including many of the old timers, Jimmy Wilde, Billy Wells, Teddy Baldock, Pedlar Palmer, Tancy Lee, Johnny Basham and O'Keeffe.

 O’Keeffe died 16 August 1960 at the Mount Vernon Hospital in Middlesex, aged 77.

-Professional boxing record
+Selected professional boxing record

 O'Keeffe's professional boxing record can be summarised as follows: